Music Lessons with Bryan Tysl

 Payments are due on the first lesson day of each calendar month.

-(average 4 lessons/month; any 5th lessons are free to compensate for occasional 3 lesson months like November and December.
-If your attendance is consistent, they are free extra lessons!)
+(average 4 lessons/month; any 5th lessons are free to compensate for occasional 3 lesson months, November, December, and a Spring and Summer break.)

 Students studying multiple disciplines (piano/playing by ear, composition/software) may want longer or more frequent lessons, and tuition will be adjusted accordingly.